 The elements can damage your ears and hearing, especially if you live somewhere that has extreme weather.
 Fortunately, this type of damage can easily be avoided if you take the proper precautions and use common sense.

-The ear has a large surface for its size, and it is one of the areas that when we are outside, is rarely covered.
-This means the ears and particularly the ear lobes are at risk from skin cancer due to repeated sun damage.
+The ear has a large surface for its size, and it is one area that when we are outside, is rarely covered.
+This means the ears and particularly the ear lobes are at risk from skin cancer because of repeated sun damage.

 Ears often hurt after being exposed to the cold for any period.
-This is because the ear has a large number of nerves that are irritated when left in the cold.
+This is because the ear has many nerves that are irritated when left in the cold.
 When you go out into the cold, the ears are sometimes left uncovered, leading to this problem.

 Ears cool down much faster than other parts of the body, as they are thin and have a large surface area.
 Also, ears do not have a protective fatty layer to keep the heat in.
 The nerves in the ear canal are on the surface, and may send pain signals when exposed to sudden changes in temperature.

-Keep your ears warn to avoid any problems; this is best done by covering them with a hood, scarf, or earmuffs.
-Massage your ears to warm them up when they are cold, never use hot water to warm them
+Keep your ears warm to avoid any problems; this is best done by covering them with a hood, scarf, or earmuffs.
+Massage your ears to warm them up when they are cold, never use hot water to warm them.

 The colder the weather is, the more vital it is to keep them warm to avoid any permanent damage

 Spending time in the wind can also affect your ears.
-The most common problem is that the difference in air pressure can cause temporary earache, which can, at times, be very painful.
+The most common problem is that the difference in air pressure can cause temporary earache, which can, be very painful.

-The noise made by the wind is unlikely to be loud enough to damage your hearing, unless you are taking part in an outdoor activity where you will be traveling quickly, e.g. cycling
+The noise made by the wind is unlikely to be loud enough to damage your hearing, unless you are taking part in an outdoor activity where you will travel quickly, e.g. cycling

 If you ever get anything into your ears, it must be removed with great care; you may even need to see a doctor if a child pushes something into their ears.
 You really should not be putting anything into your ears without good reason.